SahityaNaik/StayEase-Hotel-Booking-Website/README.md

 ### 🏨 For Owners
 - Owner dashboard with booking stats
-- Add & manage room listings (with Cloudinary image upload)
+- Add & manage room listings
 - Toggle room availability
 - View and manage bookings for their hotels